Syed Nasiruddin: Capture of Taraf

 Soon after the conquest of Sylhet, word was received of the execution of a local Qadi by Achak Narayan, the ruler of the neighbouring kingdom of Taraf in present-day Habiganj.
 This was done in response to the Qadi, who was called Nuruddin, sacrificing a cow in celebration of his son's marriage, an action which offended the king.

 Syed Nasiruddin was dispatched with a contingent of soldiers as well as twelve of Shah Jalal's followers against Narayan, who fled with his family upon learning of the advance.
 Taraf was easily captured as a result, with Nasiruddin being subsequently appointed as its governor.
 He then attempted to console the family of the late Qadi by giving his own son, Syed Sirajuddin, in marriage to Nuruddin's daughter.

 Legacy

-Upon his death, Syed Nasiruddin was buried in Murarband, Taraf, with his grave later becoming a shrine (mazar).
-His family subsequently continued as hereditary rulers of the area.
+Nasiruddin was buried in Murarband, Taraf, and his grave later became a shrine (mazar).
+His family continued as hereditary rulers of the area.